St Matthew's, Bethnal Green: History of the parish

-Until the time of Joseph King (Rector, 1809–61), the Rectors held the advowson in plurality and in absence: there is no record of William Loxham, Rector for 43 years, of ever having even visited the parish.
+Until the time of Joseph King (rector, 1809–61), the rectors held the advowson in plurality and in absence: there is no record of William Loxham, rector for 43 years, of ever having even visited the parish.
 Day-to-day pastoral work was left to poorly-paid curates.
 It was King who sought, initially with some success but ultimately unsuccessfully, to counter the corrupt regime of the churchwarden Joseph Merceron.
 In 1823 King moved to a wealthier and less populous parish which he had inherited in 1821.

-Septimus Hansard (Rector, 1864–95) was a Christian Socialist and a friend of F. D. Maurice; he and Edward Pusey were active in assisting cholera victims in 1866.
+Septimus Hansard (rector, 1864–95) was a Christian Socialist and a friend of F. D. Maurice; he and Edward Pusey were active in assisting cholera victims in 1866.
 Hansard introduced a daily Eucharist and reservation of the sacrament.
 It was during Hansard's incumbency that St Matthew's had its most notable curate: the Christian Socialist Stewart Headlam (Curate, 1873–78) who established the Guild of St Matthew in the parish in 1877.
 Headlam's socialist views were so extreme that he was never offered an incumbency, and, for 14 years, was even refused a licence to officiate.
 Hansard's successor was Arthur Winnington-Ingram (Rector, 1895–97) who had been head of the Oxford House settlement since 1888.

+The church, bombed on the first night of the Blitz, continued to serve the community during World War II with a temporary church erected within its bombed-out shell.
+During the 1990s following the 1993 ruling to ordain women as priests, the then incumbent, Christopher Bedford, converted to Catholicism and, for a time, held both Roman Catholic and Anglican services within the historically Church of England church.
+When he eventually departed, two thirds of parishioners followed him to Roman Catholicism.
+Those who remained worked with three priests-in-charge to stabilise the church before appointing Kevin Scully as the new, long-term, rector in 2002.
+Following his departure in 2018, and an irreconcilable dispute between the new incumbent and parish council, many of those who had remained following Christopher Bedford’s departure in the 1990s, resigned from their duties in 2021.

-The funerals of the Kray twins were both held at St Matthew's.
+The funerals of the Kray twins were both held at St Matthew's, in 1995 and 2000 respectively.